 There are certain safety regulations that you should follow to provide your workers with just the right amount of light.
 But sometimes what’s on paper does not equate to adequate lighting that will help employee productivity and efficiency.
 A properly lit warehouse has to take into consideration the number of luminaries and their placement.

 You can buy light fixtures which have the ability to adequately light your warehouse, but you still have to place them just at the right spots in the warehouse.
 Taking into account your warehouse’s layout can help you determine the placement of your lights.
 For example, if your lighting fixtures will be installed near the roof, you’ll be needing more light.
-When you’re going to look at an aisle type lighting layout, installation cost will be a bit pricey but your employees will benefit from this by getting adequate lighting.
-Your employees will be more efficient, productive and safe.
+When you’re going to look at an aisle-type lighting layout, the installation cost will be a bit pricey but your employees will benefit from this by getting adequate lighting.
+Your employees will be more efficient, productive, and safe.

-Maintenance of warehouse lighting systems are costly.
+Maintenance of warehouse lighting systems is costly.
 In order for you to save on cost, it’s important to choose the right type of light.
-HID (high intensity discharge) or T12 lamps will end up costing a lot more than T5 or T8 fluorescent lights.
-There are also some type of lights which react to occupancy.
+HID (high-intensity discharge) or T12 lamps will end up costing a lot more than T5 or T8 fluorescent lights.
+There are also some types of lights that react to occupancy.
 What this means is that the lights will shut off for a particular time when there are no people in the warehouse.
 There are also other lights that react when there is sufficient natural lighting.
 When there is sufficient natural light, the lights will automatically turn off.

 Nothing beats natural lighting.
 It is actually a huge advantage for employee productivity rather than artificial lighting.
 Having skylights can make a difference, huge in fact, in warehouses.
 You will also notice that having skylights reduce your lighting costs.
 As always, there is a little cost when you would install them, but you would definitely see a positive impact on your finances in the long run.
 If you go the extra mile and let your skylights have solar glazing, you can ensure that your warehouse will not overheat.